Novalnet-AG/sap-commerce-payment-integration-novalnet/README.md

 See our License Agreement at: https://www.novalnet.com/payment-plugins-free-license/

 ## Documentation & Support
-Novalnet's plugin package comes with the detailed installation guide explaining the configuration steps to integrate it with your shop system and to start accepting payments worldwide.
-For more information about the Novalnet payment module for SAP Commerce Cloud and pricing, please get in touch with us:  <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20<br>
+Novalnet's plugin package comes with a detailed installation guide explaining the configuration steps to integrate it with your shop system and to start accepting payments worldwide.
+For more information about the Novalnet payment module for SAP Commerce and pricing, please get in touch with us:  <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20<br>

 Novalnet AG<br>
 Zahlungsinstitut (ZAG)<br>